Where is Fernkloof?

 Do you know what an African holly looks like?
 Or a silky bark

 tree or even our special assegaaibos and Cape beech (boekenhout)?

 Take heart.
-A major project is nearing completion in the Fernkloof
+In the Fernkloof

 * the wild peach Kiggelaria africana has hydrocyanic acid in its leaves so stock or game leave it strictly alone, but the oil-rich aril on the seeds attract many fruit-eating bird species.

 *If you rub the fresh leaves of the African holly Ilex mitis together in water, a lather is produced.
 It is closely related to the European Christmas holly.

 *The leaves of the waboom Protea nitida were boiled in water, together with a rusty nail, to produce a fine writing ink.
 It is believed that Louis Trichardt, the famous Voortrekker leader, wrote his journals using waboom ink.

 *The Zulus soak the dry leaves of the tree fuchsia Halleria lucida in winter and squeeze drops into the ear to relieve earache.